 Organizations that operate internationally will often create multiple versions of their sites translated for each audience, so if that applies to use, be sure the top of the home page offers users a way to switch countries.

 Startups have unique needs because they will likely be building their websites entirely from scratch or, at most, from a basic site used to attract investors.
-But this presents an excellent opportunity to be strategic with all website content.
+But this presents an excellent opportunity to be strategic with all website content and lay down an SEO-driven content outline that provides a solid foundation for the website.

 Venngage for Business allows users to apply their branding with just one click, so your startup can make sure its corporate identity is reinforced at every step.
 And with our smart diagram feature, you can make changes on the fly and see the design automatically adjust.